Uberspace/lab/source/guide_hugo.rst

 ===================

 Hugo is a static site generator.
 It will build a bunch of HTML and CSS files, which can be served by any web server.
 In our case, there is a httpd set up to serve files in ``~/html``, so we tell hugo to drop the files there.
 This step needs to be repeated each time you change something about your site.
 Using the ``--destination`` parameter, you can also deploy the files to a different directory or domain for testing.
+Before that, the `HUGO_CACHEDIR` environment variable is set to the local `tmp` directory.
+Otherwise the build will fail, because Hugo is trying to access the global `/tmp` folder, which is not allowed.

 .. warning::